 F# Deep Dives is a new book aimed at showing the business value that using F# brings in practice.
 It presents 11 industrial scenarios and their solution with F# using a functional-first approach.

 VRaptor's latest version 4 CDI MVC framework is now available.
 In this article we take a tour of how to use this simple but powerful framework to build web applications 2

 In the review, Anand examines the coverage of Fast ASP.NET Websites book, which helps developers to learn the various techniques associated with the optimization of ASP.NET websites.

-With Microsoft’s unwillingness to officially deprecate technologies such as Silverlight, figuring out which technologies on the .NET stack have a future and which should be avoided can be challenging.
+Figuring out which technologies on the .NET stack have a future can be challenging.
 To help you out, we have summarized what we know of Microsoft’s intentions when it comes to business applications.
 7

 Aliaksei Papou explores how components and design patterns such as the observer and State Machine make it possible to design an application such that it can grow and change according to your needs.
 5

 Daniel Jebaraj demonstrates creating hybrid mobile apps with Android and ASP.NET MVC.
 2